 Slurry Seal is a mixture of fine rock, asphalt, and water placed on the pavement about ¼-inch thick to protect the surface from sun and rain.
 Slurry seal applications are generally applied on lower volume local and residential streets.

-Chip Seal is a layer of emulsified asphalt and then a layer of new rock.
-This technique is familiar in Clark County, other cities and other counties across the country.
+Chip Seal is a layer of sprayed emulsified asphalt and then a layer of new rock.
 A chip seal treatment typically extends the life of a road by seven to 10 years and provides a new sealed surface at a fraction of the cost of a standard asphalt overlay.

-Cape Seal is a surface treatment that begins with a chip seal and then combines a final slurry seal application, greatly extending the life of the roadway.
-Being used for the first time in Vancouver this year.
+Cape Seal is a surface treatment that begins with a chip seal and then combines a final slurry seal, or even a microsurface, application.
+This treatment can greatly extend the life of the roadway.

 Construction questions during summer street work: